sdeepti/atulChange/README.md

 <body>
 <ol start="2">
 <li>Execution on genome in which genome has already been processed<br>
-This execution should be performed if a genome file has been processed previously but the miRNAs for which targets need to be predicted are new:</li>
+This execution should be performed if a genome file has been processed previously but the miRNAs for which targets need to be predicted are new:
 </ol>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 </body>